AeliusSaionji/dotfiles/README.md

 statement returns `1`, so does the entire script.
 While this doesn't hurt anything, a script which runs successfully shouldn't be spitting out nonzero returns; an `if` statement will allow better control of the return codes.

+### tmux vs dvtm vs st scrollback patch

+st has no scrollback, and it doesn't gracefully handle the window being resized (which is pretty crazy coming from developers who make a dynamic tiling window manager????).
+Specifically, buffer content is deleted if no longer shown, which is why the st scrollback patch doesn't cut it.
+A multiplexer is necessary.
+I want to use dvtm, but the project has been abandoned.
+There are rendering bugs.
+Rarely- there are crashes.
+The dev wants to scrap his own code and just use some other emulator backend, but hasn't made any progress on this in years.
+Which is a shame- I love dvtm.
+I especially love that "copy mode" just opens the scrollback in your $EDITOR.
+Maybe one day someone will revive the project.
+Until then, tmux it is.